MamidiRohit/Project2/README.md

 ## Boosting Trees
 * __What does the model you have implemented do and when should it be used?__<br />
 The gradient boosting tree I have implemented is one of the machine learning methods that can predict the regression.
-Since the gradient boosting algorithm trains data by combining several weak learners, I first created `DcisionTreeRegressor` class that is applied to predict the regression data by decision tree to support a learner that the gradient boosting algorithm can combine.
+Since the gradient boosting algorithm trains data by combining several weak learners, I first created `DcisionTreeRegressor` class that is applied to predict the regression data by decision tree to support a learner that the gradient boosting algorithm can integrate.

 * __How did you test your model to determine if it is working reasonably correctly?__<br />